vippsas/vipps-login-api/api-guide/overview.md

 Users can create a new account through sharing high-quality data from the user’s Vipps profile.
 Available information includes name, email, addresses, phone number, and birth date.
 [Norwegian national identity number](../vipps-login-api-faq.md#who-can-get-access-to-nin-and-how) is also available to some merchants.
 The identity of all Vipps users is verified as part of Vipps' know your customer process, so rest assured that these are real people with correct name and information.

 When Vipps Login is used in the browser, the user can choose to be remembered in the browser, enabling automatic sign-ins for later visits.
 The possibility for the user to be remembered in browser is a key feature of the service and cannot be controlled (turned off) by individual merchants.
-This means that it is not possible to set up Vipps Login is a 2 factor authentication (2FA).
+This means that it is not possible to set up Vipps Login as a 2 factor authentication (2FA).

 Vipps Login is _not_ an electronic identification or certified eID.